Cranid: Data Set

-After downloading, create a new folder, for example C:\cranID.
-Copy the downloaded file (current version is Cr6bInd.exe) to this folder.
-Double click on the file to unpack it.
+After downloading the ZIP file into a new folder (for example, C:\CranID), extract its contents in the usual way.
+Test the CRANID program by running RUN!!!!.EXE.
+The first time you test RUN!!!!.EXE, Windows may display this message: “Microsoft Defender SmartScreen prevented an unrecognised app from starting.”
+This is a standard Windows message for any new, unsigned application from an independent developer - it does not mean the file is unsafe.
+Should this happen, click “More info,” then click “Run anyway.”
+From then on you will not get that warning when you use CRANID.
 Read the opening pages of the manual for how to get going.

 Uses

 This program is used to determine geographical origin of skeletal remains in archaeological and forensic contexts.
 Due to the geographical origin of the program and the author of the program, and the many crania included in the data set, this program is mainly used by Australian and British bioarchaeologists and forensic anthropologists.
 Forensic anthropologists use this software to determine the ancestry of unknown skeletal remains, in medico-legal contexts.
 The use of this program is designed to aid forensic anthropologists in the determination of the biological profile, which includes factors such as age, sex, stature and race.
 This biological profile is used to determine personal identification of skeletal remains from crime scenes, car and plane accidents, and mass disasters.

 Bioarchaeologists use this program in the same way as forensic anthropologists, but in more of an archaeology context.
 Determining ancestry in an archaeological context allows the researcher to build information on the skeletal remains that are found in archaeological burials, which aids in the development of knowledge of the culture and its practices and customs.
 This program is also used by many bioarchaeologists to conduct bio distance studies of skeletal remains, by comparing craniometric measurements of found archaeological remains with craniometric measurements of known skeletal remains from medical and legal institutions.